classycodeoss/nrf52-ibeacon/README.md

 The build environment uses CMake and assumes an nRF52 Development Kit from Nordic Semiconductor.

+# Usage

+Press Button 1 on the DK to start advertising in a loop.
+LED 2 should light up.

+In the default configuration, the beacon will advertise for 3 seconds (LED 3 on) followed by 17 seconds of silence.

+In each advertising pulse, the beacon's minor value will increment from 1 to 20.

 # Building the firmware

 Create a `CMakeEnv.cmake` file on the same level as `CMakeLists.txt`, with the following contents: